PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "How did you manage it?" asked Rattick

-"Ahhhh," said Boltac, raising a finger to the side of his nose.
-"That would be telling."
-His faded from his face as he added, "My advice to both of you?
-Stay outta the magic bag."
+"Ahhhh," said Boltac, holding the thick wool gloves up in the air.
+"Woolen Gauntlets of Magic Negation.
+Very rare, very powerful and very handy."

+"They look more like mittens," said Relan.

+"Yeah, basically.
+But Gauntlets have a better ring.
+Merchandising.
+You tellin' me you're gonna pay top dollar for magic mittens?
+So, let that be a lesson to both of you.
+Stay outta my bag.
+No telling what you'll find in there."

 "No problem," said Relan.

 Problem, thought Rattick.
 He didn't know what could possibly be in Boltac's magic bag, but now he knew for certain that it was magic.
-And that the bag itself, might be worth more than he could imagine.
-And Rattick had quite an imagination.
+There was no way a bag that size could contain such a big, heavy mace.
+It had to me magic.
+Why even the bag itself, nevermind the contents, might be worth more than he could imagine.
+And that was saying something.
+Rattick had quite an imagination where riches were concerned.

 "C'mon, I don't want to be all day getting my lady friend back," said Boltac as he headed into the darkness.
 "How deep do you think this goes anyway?"

-All the way to the bottom, though Rattick.
+All the way to the bottom, thought Rattick.

->Kid worried that the magic lantern comes with a catch.

 # 23 The Wizard Hated Administration